If you want an easy summary of this review, check out our IPVanish video review.

 My internet service provider does not use IPv6 addresses and so I was unable to test for IPv6 leaks.

-In addition, it is worth noting that the iOS VPN app of IPVanish runs on IKEv2 encryption not OpenVPN.
+In addition, I also found that on iOS, IPVanish runs on IKEv2 encryption, not OpenVPN.
 However, anybody wanting to connect via OpenVPN can do so using OpenVPN Connect software because IPVanish provides .ovpn config files in the member's area.

-I particularly liked the availability of a custom Amazon Fire TV app – this is a really unique feature that is still a rarity in the VPN industry.
+As mentioned earlier, we particularly liked the availability of a custom Amazon Fire TV app – this is a really unique feature that is still a rarity in the VPN industry.
 You can also install the VPN on flashed routers and set-top boxes, and IPVanish has setup guides to help you.

 The site also provides an excellent FAQ page.

 The FAQ can be searched and has instructions for most problems.
 This is a great resource, that is useful both as a stand-alone feature and as a place for live chat support to send subscribers to walk them through fixing problems.
 You can access support categories and useful setup guides, by scrolling down the FAQ page.

 You may want to look at the Setup Guides once you have subscribed to the service, especially if you intend to make use of IPVanish' native Amazon Fire TV app.
 Or if you want to set up your VPN for Kodi.
 It even has 'set up guides' for OpenELEC, which means you can run it with Kodi on a Raspberry Pi, if you want.